 Booze will take the edge off, if you're nervous then have your favorite drink; make it a double.
 It's your wedding day and you can get away with murder.
 But seriously, ice cream for breakfast, do it; it's your day.

-You don't have to have your dress on an hour before the wedding if it's easy to get into.
-Wedding dresses can be hot.
-You should however know that everything fits the way it's suppose to.
-Put the dress on before you're leaving.
+You want to try the dress on ASAP and put it through a little stress test to make sure it doesn’t fall apart, go over every inch.
+Dresses will come undone in certain areas or glue isn’t enough or a loose stitch here or there.
+You don't have to have your dress on two hours before the wedding but you want to make sure you have enough time to go over everything before it’s game time..
+You should know that everything fits the way it's suppose to.
 Make sure you have enough time for error to happen, stitches to be made, pins to be pinned.
 Make sure your bridesmaids know how to hook a button or do a corset type back.
 Make sure you and a friend know how to stitch before your wedding day.
 I once watched a bride spend fifty minutes having friends attempt to stitch a problem area following the wedding, it was cringe-worthy.
+Bring scissors and a sewing kit and know how to use it.

 We're not teenagers anymore and having a flask bulging through your pocket during a wedding or subtly showing it to your friends during the wedding is tacky.
 If you have a flask or bottle make sure it's not showing through your pockets for photos.
 Make sure cell phones are turned to vibrate.